-- 1. No 'unsellable asset' should be sold to meet cashflow shortfalls.
+- No 'unsellable asset' should be sold to meet cashflow shortfalls.
 Where this is the case, the insurer should increase its holding of sellable 258C assets.
 Otherwise, a material mismatch exists, and the reserve should increase accordingly; - 2.
 The SBA projections should end with zero surplus (zero assets and zero liabilities), meaning there should be no assets left.
 In terms of unsellable assets, this requires appropriate management of the investment portfolio: 258E assets (e.g., BB-rated bonds) reaching maturity should eventually be reinvested in sellable assets (rather than reinvesting in the same unsellable asset) in such a way to ensure that no sales of the unsellable assets are required within the projections; - 3.
 In general, almost all the assets eligible for the SBA should have a fixed contractual maturity date.
 For the unsellable assets in this category, avoiding sales comes down to the appropriate management of reinvestments, as per the point above.
 In the exceedingly rare case of approved alternative assets with no fixed maturity date, an asset that is due to be sold would need to be replaced by a 258C eligible asset sitting under the surplus bucket; otherwise, the alternative asset will be assigned a 'zero value' on sale: In practice, this will require tracking and modelling the value of 258C eligible surplus assets within the SBA projections.
-Any required sale of a 258E asset due to run-off would then be deducted from the remaining value of eligible surplus assets (on the premise that the 258E is swapped into surplus, and the eligible surplus asset is sold instead).
+Any required sale of a 258E asset due to run-off would then be deducted from the remaining value of eligible surplus assets is sold instead).
 This could be done until no 258C eligible surplus remains in the projection.
 At this point further disposals of 258E assets would be assigned zero value.